Facu14carrizo/CroissulatorJS/README.md

 ## Credits
 Author: Facu14Carrizo

-Inspiration: This project was inspired by the combination of cooking and calculator functionality.
+This project was inspired by the combination of cooking and calculator functionality.

 ## License
 This project is licensed under the MIT License.